SUSTech-HPCLab/CS305-2024Spring-FinalProject/README.md

 In the testing section, we have **a strict limit on the size of each chunk**, and you need to stick to that limit.

 #### 5 Pipeline manner
-Sequential transmission needs to wait for confirmation of the previous packet, which is inefficient.
+Sequential transmission must wait for confirmation of the previous packet, which is inefficient.
 In such cases, data transmission must be done in a PIPELINE manner.
 You can transmit multiple packets simultaneously without waiting for confirmation of the previous packet.
 The number of in-flight packets is limited by the **RWND** and congestion window.
-In addition, you are also supposed to implement TCP fast retransmit when implementing the pipeline manner to ensure that anomalies such as packet loss in the pipeline can be detected and the lost packets can be retransmitted.
+In addition, you are also supposed to implement TCP **fast retransmission** when implementing the pipeline to ensure that anomalies such as packet loss in the pipeline can be detected and the lost packets can be retransmitted.